 Write an application letter by company to the local tax office where the company returns are filed.
 The list of local tax services offices or tax centres can be found using this link.
 There is no prescribed form - a company just needs to write a letter of request explaining to CRA what the certificate is for and what needs to be put there.
 It may take a month or two to get as CRA basically reviews company tax filings using their residency criteria.

-The document is then ready for authentication at Global Affairs of Canada -GAC or at the provincial level.
+The document is then ready for apostille or authentication at Global Affairs of Canada -GAC or at the provincial level.

 After authentication, the document can be legalized at a foreign Embassy/Consulate in it is used at the country that does not signed Hague Treaty 1961.

 Our Services for Certificates of Canadian Residency